yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2022/index.md

 `Fire Emblem: Three Houses` would get into a GPU thread race condition with the new method.
 {{< gh-hovercard "8483" "Telling the kernel to wait for all threads to stop on pause" >}} avoids the crash.

-If for some reason, yuzu would jump to an invalid address, emulation would hang and the log would get spammed with infinite amounts of `Unmapped Reads`.
+If, for some reason, yuzu would jump to an invalid address, emulation would hang and the log would get spammed with infinite amounts of `Unmapped Reads`.
-Fixing this required both working on Dynarmic and on yuzu, by {{< gh-hovercard "8490" "stopping ReadCode callbacks to unmapped addresses." >}}
+Fixing this required work on both Dynarmic and yuzu, resulting in {{< gh-hovercard "8490" "stopping ReadCode callbacks to unmapped addresses." >}}

 [exlaunch](https://github.com/shadowninja108/exlaunch) is a framework for injecting C or C++ code into Switch applications and modules. exlaunch can work on unpatched units, allowing developers to “go to town” with it.